-Properly negotiated prenuptial agreement documents and postnuptial agreement documents are important financial planning tools that allow both parties to maximize their wealth.
-You should be aware that pre-formatted prenuptial agreement forms and postnuptial agreement forms do not offer the same level of protection, or account for the unique characteristics of each marital situation.
+Properly negotiated prenuptial and postnuptial agreements are important financial planning tools that allow both parties to maximize their wealth.
+You should be aware that pre-formatted prenuptial and postnuptial agreements do not offer the same level of protection, or account for the unique characteristics of each marital situation.
 Smith Haughey family law attorneys have the expertise to prepare prenuptial and postnuptial agreements tailored to your unique situation.

 Most people are aware of prenuptial agreements: they are a way for spouses coming into a marriage to forego many of their legal rights in their spouse’s property in the event of a divorce or death.
 Prenuptial agreements are entered into before the marriage.
 Postnuptial agreements are less well known.
 Postnuptial agreements are entered into after a marriage.
-In the past, the Courts have hesitated to uphold those agreements.
-However, the current trend is to find that they are not invalid per se if they are intended to promote harmonious marital relations and the agreement does not encourage separation by leaving one party in a much more favorable position if the marriage ended.
+In the past, the courts hesitated to uphold those agreements.
+However, the current trend is to uphold these agreements if they are intended to promote harmonious marital relations and the agreement does not encourage separation by leaving one party in a much more favorable position if the marriage ended.